sfernandes-gim/learn-hackathons/HE_Image_Detect_Sentiments/README.md

 Stage 1:

-    • Use of pytesseract to detect the text within images (not very user api hence had to try various alterations of this api)
+    • Use of pytesseract to detect the text within images (not very user api friendly hence had to try various alterations of this api)

 Stage 2: